 Infrastructure projects on National Waterways in North Eastern Region (NER)

-Comprehensive Project for development of National Waterway (NW)-2:
+Comprehensive Project for Development of National Waterway (NW)-2:

 - The salient features of the projects being taken up are the development of navigable fairways with day and night navigation aids and terminals.
-The development of NW-2 enables waterway connectivity of the North East region with Kolkata/Haldia ports via Indo-Bangladesh Protocol Route.
+The development of NW-2 enables waterway connectivity of the North East region with Kolkata/Haldia ports via the Indo-Bangladesh Protocol Route.

-Comprehensive Project for development of NW-16&IBP route:
+Comprehensive Project for the development of NW-16&IBP route:

 - The development of IWT projects on the National Waterway-16&IBP route for 5 years (2020-25) is being carried out with fairway maintenance and Least Available Depth (LAD) along with navigation aids.

-- Action for up-gradation of Badarpur and Karimganj terminals including customs and immigration facility at Karimganj terminal has been initiated.
+- Action for the up-gradation of Badarpur and Karimganj terminals including customs and immigration facility at Karimganj terminal has been initiated.

-- The major interventions under this project are (i) the construction of a Terminal at Sonamura on the Gumti river; (ii) the construction of a terminal at Maia on the Ganga river; and (iii) the up-gradation of Badarpur and Karimganj terminals.
+- The major interventions under this project are (i) the construction of a Terminal at Sonamura on the Gumti River; (ii) the construction of a terminal at Maia on the Ganga River; and (iii) the up-gradation of Badarpur and Karimganj terminals.

-Projects sanctioned under Central Sector Scheme
+Projects sanctioned under the Central Sector Scheme

 Assam: Construction of floating terminals on NW-2 and NW-16